 How Long Will It Take to Get White Teeth with Alternative to Bleaching?

-As you can see, each of the above whitening tools provides whiter teeth across a longer time span compared to professional bleaching at a dentist’s office.
-But don’t let this dissuade you, or attract you to the bleaching method.
+As you can see, each of the above whitening tools provides whiter teeth across a longer time span compared to professional bleaching at a dentist’s office - see 'Teeth Whitening Pens vs Strips vs Bleaching' article - but don’t let this dissuade you, or attract you to the bleaching method (see also whether whitening strips work and whether strips are bad for your teeth).

 Your whitening results will appear much faster and cause a far whiter smile than you might expect with natural ingredients!